scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

 We consider financial transactions using the Bitcoin digital currency.
-In particular we consider transactions between de-anonymized identities as computed by the process laid out in [Reid]_ and obtained from TODO.
+In particular we consider transactions between de-anonymized identities as computed by the process laid out in [Reid]_.
 Each transaction consists of a transaction ID, sender, recipient, timestamp, and a number of bitcoins sent.
 Some example data

 ::